Public Libraries: Negotiating Efficacy in an Era of Increased Contestation

 Local elections have had historically low participation rates in the United States.
 Knowing who participates in local elections is important because it will allow democracy scholars to understand better whose interests are being represented in local governing bodies and explain how and why local governing bodies make the decisions they do.
 I use binary logistic regression analysis on survey responses from the U.S. Census Bureau’s September 2021 Current Population Survey Volunteering and Civic Life Supplement to analyze self-reported participation regarding demographic characteristics and state-level election policies.
 This paper finds that age, gender, education, race, homeownership, and family income are all important predictors of participation in local elections.
 Likewise, this paper finds that all mail elections and Same Day Registration have strong, statistically significant effects on local-level voter turnout, voter ID laws have a counterintuitive effect, the length of early voting periods has a small but statistically significant effect, and Automatic Voter Registration and direct democracy processes have no statistically significant effects on participation in local elections.

-Progressive church plants, Protestant congregations founded within the past ten years and oriented around socially progressive theology, have emerged with increasing frequency across the United States.
-Many were established in the wake of the sociopolitical upheavals of 2020, including the COVID-19 pandemic, the Black Lives Matter movement, the presidential election, and a broader trend of Protestant deconstruction.
-These churches often diverge from traditional forms of Christianity, acting as a bridge between progressive theology and the desire among congregants to engage political issues within the constraints of church-state separation.
-This project explores the roles of progressive church plants in their communities and argues that they function as informal political institutions.
+Progressive church plants—Protestant congregations founded within the past ten to fifteen years oriented around socially progressive theology—have begun to emerge across the United States.
+Many were established alongside the rise of Protestant deconstruction and the growth of the “exvangelical” movement.
+These churches often diverge from mainstream forms of Christianity, acting as a bridge between progressive theology and the desire among congregants to engage political issues within the constraints of church-state separation.
+Many of these organizations also provide their local communities with goods or services often overlooked by formal institutions.
+This exploratory paper uses interviews with founders and pastors of progressive church plants to analyze the roles progressive church plants play in their communities within their capacities as informal political institutions.